VibhasRamG/Student-Enrollment-Management-System/README.md

 • Review Salesforce AppExchange apps for education and enrollment management (like TargetX, Blackbaud Enrollment Management, etc.).
 • Analyze what features they offer: online application forms, document uploads, automated communications, real-time reporting.
 • Use insights from these solutions to design best practices and build enhanced Salesforce-native features.

+# 2. Student Internship Tracking System

+Student Internship Tracking System is a Salesforce-based solution designed to help educational institutions track and manage the internships that students undergo as part of their curriculum.
+This project will enable faculty to assign internships, students to submit progress reports, and administrators to monitor overall internship completion status with dashboards and reports.

+Project Overview

+Many educational institutions face difficulties in keeping track of student internship activities.
+Managing internship details through spreadsheets or manual methods leads to data loss, delays in progress reporting, and lack of visibility into student performance.

+This Salesforce application will centralize internship data, automate task reminders, and generate insights through dashboards.
+It will also serve as a proof of real-time application of Salesforce for education-related use cases.

+Problem Understanding & Industry Analysis

+Colleges and universities must ensure students complete mandatory internships before graduation, but there is no streamlined system to track internship allocations, progress, and outcomes.
+This results in miscommunication, incomplete records, and difficulty in verifying completion status.
+A centralized CRM-based solution will bring transparency, accountability, and efficiency into the internship process.

+Requirement Gathering

+• Create and manage internship records with company details, duration, and assigned students
+• Students must submit periodic progress updates and final reports
+• Faculty supervisors need to review and approve submitted progress
+• Automated email reminders should be sent for pending updates and approaching deadlines
+• Dashboards and reports should display the number of ongoing, completed, and pending internships

+Stakeholder Analysis

+• Students: Submit internship details, upload weekly reports, view progress
+• Faculty Supervisors: Review student progress, approve/reject submissions
+• Placement/Internship Coordinator: Assign internships, track completion status
+• System Administrator: Manage users, maintain data accuracy, troubleshoot issues
+• Institution Management: View analytics on internship performance and company tie-ups

+Business Process Mapping

+Internship assigned → Student submits periodic reports → Faculty reviews and approves → Final report submitted → Internship marked as completed → Completion certificate generated → Analytics shown in dashboard

+Possible exceptions:
+Student drops out of internship, company discontinues internship, delayed report submissions

+Industry-Specific Use Case Analysis

+• Colleges/Universities: Monitor student internships as part of their curriculum
+• Technical Institutes: Track industrial training programs
+• Business Schools: Evaluate student performance in corporate internships

+AppExchange Exploration

+• Explore Salesforce AppExchange apps related to education or project tracking (like TaskRay or Mavenlink)
+• Analyze features such as task assignment, progress tracking, document uploads, and reporting
+• Use best practices from these apps to design a simple and efficient Salesforce-native solution